Openings at Both Locations

 The Early Childhood Education Center on the Union Avenue Campus cares for children ages 13 months to 5 years.

 - Spaces are available for children ages 2½ years (30 months) to 5 years.
 They must be toilet-trained and in regular underwear, no pull-ups.

 - The toddler class for children ages 13 months to 30 months currently has limited openings.
 (Toddlers do not have to be toilet-trained).

 The Campus Child Care Centers have a Three Star Rating from the Tennessee Department of Human Services.
 Three stars is the highest rating that can be earned.

-The United States Department of Education has awarded nearly $800,000 to Southwest to support its Childcare Access Means Parents in School (CCAMPIS) Program.
-The grant will fund care for 45 children of Pell Grant-eligible students pursuing an associate degree.
-Learn more.
+The United States Department of Education has awarded nearly a million dollars to Southwest to support its Child Care Access Means Parents in School (CCAMPIS) Program.
+The grant will fund care for up to 45 children of Pell Grant-eligible students pursuing associate degrees.

 Learn more at our CCAMPIS informational page.
 Apply with the CCAMPIS Scholarship Application.
 Parents and caregivers who have been part of the CCAMPIS Scholarship can give program feedback at our CCAMPIS Parent Survey.